How to manage the health and welfare of poultry during transport, at market and during slaughter.

 The five freedoms of animal welfare

-Animal welfare legislation and the Farm Animal Welfare Council (FAWC) - a government advisory body - state that, at all times, you have a duty of care to ensure your animals have freedom:
+Animal welfare legislation and the Farm Animal Welfare Committee (FAWC) state that you have a duty of care to ensure your animals have freedom:

 - from hunger and thirst - animals must have access to fresh water and a diet which will maintain health and vigour